 The originally Tokyo-based JINS Eyewear combines stylish design with sophisticated blue light technology called JINS SCREEN that delivers the best protection on the market.
 It helps reduce digital eye strain, as proven in the clinical study conducted by Keio University.

 JINS has already sold roughly over 12 million pairs of JINS SCREEN around the world.
-If you want to face the realities of the modern, multiscreen digital world with confidence that your eye health and quality of sleep have the best defense possible, take a look at our strongest blue light glasses for day to day use, JINS SCREEN PLUS, our specialty night time-only JINS SCREEN NIGHT glasses, or contact JINS Eyewear today and find the way to clear, healthy vision and a life without digital eye strain.
+If you want to face the realities of the modern, multiscreen digital world with confidence that your eye health and quality of sleep have the best defense possible, take a look at our strongest blue light glasses for day to day use, JINS SCREEN HEAVY USE, our specialty night time-only JINS SCREEN NIGHT USE glasses, or contact JINS Eyewear today and find the way to clear, healthy vision and a life without digital eye strain.